-Azolla, also known as mosquito fern, is a free floating aquatic perennial fern that forms rapidly expanding moss-like mats of foliage up to ½ inch tall on still water surfaces.
+Azolla, also known as mosquito fern, is a free-floating aquatic perennial fern that forms rapidly expanding moss-like mats of foliage up to a ½ inch tall on still water surfaces.
 Its foliage can become so dense even preventing mosquito larva from developing and hatching, hence the common name.
-The foliage is bright green in shade, but develops purplish-rose tints in full sun.
+The foliage is bright green in shade but develops purplish-rose tints in full sun.
 All plants turn reddish-purple in the fall as temperatures cool.
 Azolla branch stems are densely clad with two-lobed leaves that are ¼ inch long.
 Azolla is native to North and South America and grows on still water.
 It can survive northern, cold winters by sinking to the bottom in the fall and rising back to the surface of the water in the spring.
 Azolla plants are consumed by wildlife, especially waterfowl.
 They also provide natural habitats for aquatic insects import to fisheries.
-In some recreational areas, dense colonies of azolla can become a nuisance by excluding other aquatic vegetation, clogging water waterways, and interfering with fishing and swimming activities.
+In some recreational areas, dense colonies of Azolla can become a nuisance by excluding other aquatic vegetation, clogging water waterways, and interfering with fishing and swimming activities.

-Small infestations of azolla in accessible areas may be removed using rakes and fine meshed nets; however, under ideal conditions azolla can double itself every 4 to 5 days.
+Small infestations of Azolla in accessible areas may be removed using rakes and fine-meshed nets; however, under ideal conditions, Azolla can double itself every 4 to 5 days.
 Mechanical removal must be repeated often to gain control of the infestation.
 All plant remnants must be removed from the area and properly discarded to prevent re-growth.

-Aeration has also been used as a mechanical approach to hinder azolla proliferation.
-Azolla prefers to grow in slow moving water.
+Aeration has also been used as a mechanical approach to hinder Azolla proliferation.
+Azolla prefers to grow in slow-moving water.
 Aerators will create current patterns in the water body disrupting their growth.
 Furthermore, the added oxygen will accelerate the decomposition process of nutrients that feed pondweeds and algae during the summer months.

 When used carefully according to the label instruction, aquatic herbicides can be safe and effective management tools.
-The products that have been successful in treating Azolla are Shore-Klear, Sonar AS and Sonar RTU, Reward, Weedtrine D, and Clipper.
+The products that have been successful in treating Azolla are Shore-Klear, Sonar AS and Sonar RTU, Reward, Weedtrine D, and Propeller.
 A nonionic surfactant Cygnet Plus should be mixed in solution with herbicides when plants are treated.

 Shore-Klear is a systemic herbicide that will translocate down into the root systems killing the plant.
-Successful giant salvinia management in heavily infested areas can take several years and sometimes annual maintenance spot treatments.
+Successful giant Salvinia management in heavily infested areas can take several years and sometimes annual maintenance spot treatments.

-Sonar A.S. is long acting systemic herbicide ideal for water bodies with minimal flow.
+Sonar A.S. is long-acting systemic herbicide ideal for water bodies with minimal flow.
 Simply mix Sonar A.S. with water and spray throughout the surface of the water or pour in different spots around the pond.
 Sonar A.S. does not have water use restrictions.

-Sonar RTU is a long acting, systemic, easy to use herbicide.
+Sonar RTU is a long-acting, systemic, easy to use herbicide.
 Sonar RTU does not require mixing, simply open the bottle and treat from the shoreline.

 Weedtrine D is a contact, non-volatile herbicide for use in controlling submersed and floating aquatics weeds.
 Weedtrine-D has rapid absorption and herbicide action.

-Cygnet Plus is a nonionic wetting agent, sticker, activator and penetrant all in one.
+Cygnet Plus is a nonionic wetting agent, sticker, activator, and penetrant all in one.
 Cygnet Plus increases the effectiveness of herbicides uptake into the plant tissue.